aporat/opsworks-php-cookbooks/README.md

 3. Add a new layer.
 4. Edit the newly created layer, and add the custom chef recipes:
   * add phpapp::setup_opsworks to the setup lifetime event
-  * add phpapp::deploy_opsworks in the deploy lifetime event
+  * add phpapp::deploy_opsworks to the deploy lifetime event
 5. If your VPC is public, make sure the Automatically `Assign Public IP Address` in the layer's network settings is turned on
 5. Add an application from the "Applications" section.
 Make sure to enter your git deploy key